 - The Backstage -- so you can broadcast to the Stage.

 - Your event dashboard -- so you can make changes to settings of your event on the go, such as end times, schedule changes, adding speakers or sessions, or placing pre-recorded videos on the Stage or in vendor booths.
+All changes are real time once you save them.

 Remember the Stage delay.